-Figure-8: Convolution layers of convolution
+Figure-8b: Convolutional pyramid with layers of convolution

 B08086_01_14b.png

-On the output,This operation is convolution.
+On the output, a different image will be drawn having different width, different height and different depth (from just R,G,B color channels to K number of channels).This operation is known as convolution.

+A Convnet is going to basically be a deep network having layers of convolutions stack together to form a pyramid like structure.
+As you can see from the picture above that the network takes an image as input of dimension (width x height x depth) and then apply convolutions progressively over it to reduce spatial dimension while increasing the depth which is roughly equivalent to its semantic complexity.
+Let’s understand some of the common terminology in convent.

-A Convnet is going to basically be a deep network Each in the stack is called a feature map mapping three feature maps to K feature maps. stridethe number of pixels that each time you move your filter. on the type of padding the same size as the input.
-A stride of 2 it's about half the size.
-In valid padding, sliding don’t the edge of the image, whereas in same-padding it go off the edge and pad with zeros the output map size exactly the same size as the input map.
+Each layer or depth in the image stack is called a feature map and patches or kernel are used for mapping three feature maps to K feature maps.
+A stride is the number of pixels that is shifted each time you move your filter.
+Depending on the type of padding a stride of 1 makes the output roughly the same size as the input.
+A stride of 2 makes it's about half the size.
+In case of valid padding, sliding filter don’t cross the edge of the image, whereas in same-padding it goes off the edge and padded with zeros to make the output map size exactly the same size as the input map.